sagemath/sagewiki_to_gh-2022-10-10/days92/projects.md

 There will also be presentations of GAP, PARI/GP, SageMath, YAGS

+  * Discreture - A modern C++ library for efficiently and easily iterating through common combinatorial objects
   * GAP - Groups, Algorithms, Programming - a System for Computational Discrete Algebra
   * PARI/GP - fast computations in number theory (factorizations, algebraic number theory, elliptic curves...)
   * !SageMath, the Sage mathematics software system, based on Python and shipping a lot of mathematical free software